primo-io/prototype-documentation/index.md

 To make blocks, first you have to glue part 4 with part 3.

-After the glue has dried, this is the moment to paint the product.
+After the glue has dried, you can start painting.
 See the illustration below to see what part should be colored:

 <colors>